deltachemist/eschers-dream/index.md

 - Press A/D or the arrow keys to move left or right
 - Press Q/E to rotate the world
 - Press R to reset the level
-- Reach th end of the tower to win
+- Reach the end of the tower to win
 - Press Esc to return to the main title

 ### Credits